 Pioneer Campground is near the Early Settlers campground and offers walk-in tent sites and five rustic cabins available to rent year-round.

 Besides the hundreds of miles of ATV trails and beautiful lake, Vega State Park has the added bonus of a privately run restaurant adjacent to the state park.
 The Vega Lodge Restaurant and bar is in a beautiful log cabin and has great views, food, and service.
-It’s nice to have an option to go out in such a remote location.
+It’s nice to have the option to go out in such a remote location.

 James M Robb – Colorado River State Park Fruita

 James M Robb – Colorado River State Park actually consists of five different sections along the Colorado River.
 Two have camping available (Palisade and Fruita) and the other three are day-use only.
 Of the two camping sections, I would recommend Fruita over Palisade.
 Both have easy access from I-70 but the Palisade section is right along the busy interstate and the Fruita section, although near the interstate, seems to be miles away.

 The James M Robb Fruita Section of the State Park offers a beautiful campground with amenities ranging from full hookups to basic walk-in tent sites.
 The campground is near two small lakes and the Colorado River with the Colorado National Monument’s red cliffs as the backdrop.